Even the most ancient texts ever found by archaeologists contained the literary genre of poetry.

 - John Keats, Ode to a Nightingale, lines 5 to 10

-He notably inspired the work of Sir Arthur Conan Doyle, writer of the adventures of Sherlock Holmes, who said:"Each of Poe's detective stories is a root from which a whole literature has developed....
+Another English author greatly influenced by Poe was Sir Arthur Conan Doyle, writer of the adventures of Sherlock Holmes, who said:"Each of Poe's detective stories is a root from which a whole literature has developed....
 Where was the detective story until Poe breathed the breath of life into it?".

 “Once upon a midnight dreary, while I pondered, weak and weary,